Karnan (soundtrack)

-Karnan is the soundtrack album for the 2021 Indian film of the same name, directed by Mari Selvaraj and produced by S. Thanu.
+Karnan is the soundtrack album for the 2021 Indian film of the same name, directed by Mari Selvaraj and produced by Kalaipuli S. Thanu.
 The film features music composed by Santhosh Narayanan with lyrics written by Yugabharathi and Mari Selvaraj.

 Santhosh who joined the film's team in September 2019, during the pre-production works had started composing for the film during November.
 The soundtrack consists of folk genre numbers, being recorded by native folk artists from Tamil Nadu.
 The film has seven tracks with three instrumental numbers.
 While three of the songs which released as singles received positive response, the film's album launch was held at a formal event on 7 March 2021.

 Production

 During September 2019, when Mari Selvaraj started the pre-production works of the film, he hired composer Santhosh Narayanan, who worked with Selvaraj in Pariyerum Perumal.
 The film marked Santhosh's fourth collaboration with Dhanush after Kodi, Vada Chennai and Jagame Thandhiram.
 In November 2019, Santhosh started the music production of the film with some folk artists across the southern region of Tamil Nadu.
 The background music resembling of a folk genre, accompanied by Thavil and Nadaswaram in the making video released in July 2020, received viral response from fans.
 In December 2020, singer Manikka Vinayagam recorded one of the songs in the film, with Santhosh highlighting the song as a major one from the album.
 However, the song was chosen in the final soundtrack.
 In March 2021, Santhosh teamed up with Macedonian Symphonic Orchestra doing the sessions for the film score.
 The film's audio rights were purchased by Think Music.